 NIKOLE BECKWITH – 2012 FELLOW

 Nikole directed her fellowship winning script, Stockholm, Pennsylvania, which premiered at the Sundance Film Festival.
-Nikole also co-wrote the forthcoming TV movie Beaches and wrote About Ray, which premiered at the Toronto International Film Festival.
+Nikole also co-wrote the TV movie Beaches and wrote 3 Generations, which premiered at the Toronto International Film Festival.

 RADHA BHARADWAJ – 1989 FELLOW